afoteris/pif/md/PIF_en.md

 The Order is strictly based on the standard metadata tags and sets the mandatory presence of every semantic part of photo name in these metadata tags at least inside the original photo file.

-Only values of following initial technical parameters that are capable of being represented in metadata are used:
+Only values of following initial technical parameters that are capable of being represented in standard metadata are used:

 - **date** — YYYYMMDD;
 - **time** — HHMMSS in the 24-hour notation;